Skip to main content

 When this system is repeatedly overstimulated, cells can become less responsive to insulin’s signals, a condition known as insulin resistance.
 This state has cascading effects across the endocrine system.
 It can contribute to elevated androgen levels in women, a key characteristic of Polycystic Ovary Syndrome (PCOS), and it places significant stress on the adrenal glands.

 The body perceives unstable blood sugar as a stressor, triggering the release of cortisol.
-Chronically elevated cortisol can suppress and further disrupt the balance of sex hormones, creating a self-perpetuating cycle of hormonal dysregulation.
+Chronically elevated cortisol can suppress thyroid function and further disrupt the balance of sex hormones, creating a self-perpetuating cycle of hormonal dysregulation.

 A diet centered on whole foods, rich in fiber, protein, and healthy fats, helps to moderate this process.
 Fiber slows the absorption of glucose, preventing sharp spikes in blood sugar and insulin.
 This creates a more stable internal environment, reducing the burden on the pancreas and the adrenal glands.